 Most home loans require at least a small downpayment.
 VA loans are an exception.

-Instead of making a downpayment, the VA lets you finance up to 100 percent of the purchase price of the home you want to buy.
+Instead of making a downpayment, the VA lets you of the purchase price of the home you want to buy.
 And you never have to pay for mortgage insurance.

 Borrowers who get a conventional loan or an FHA loan, insured by the Federal Housing Administration, typically must pay an extra amount every month for mortgage insurance if they make a downpayment of less than 20 percent.